rokroskar/spark-pyrest/README.md

 # spark-pyrest
-A simple package for querying Apache Spark's REST API
+A simple python package for querying Apache Spark's REST API

 ## Installation and dependencies